Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 CREATE COMPUTE GROUP Research_Group USING QUERY_STRATEGY ('STANDARD');
 ```

-### Creating roles for the project
+### Create roles for the project

-Two roles are provided.
+Two roles are provided:
 * An admin role to administrate the Compute Cluster group and the users in the group
 * A user role which permits access to the Compute Cluster resources